 If setting an alarm and later snoozing it or writing a to-do list, then getting overwhelmed and diving into social media, or getting excited about goals then procrastinating and later feeling guilty seem like familiar situations to you, then you’re at the right post.

 According to a study conducted by American Psychological Association, motivation is important in almost every aspect of human behavior.
 When you make a decision, your choice is certainly influenced by your motivational state.
 When you study mathematics, your motivation to study mathematics clearly affects the way you learn it.

 Motivation is that driving force that makes you complete tasks.
 It is that power that will stop you from snoozing your alarm in the morning.
 It doesn’t always have to be incentivized.
-Sometimes glitter and gold is not good enough to make us leave our comfortable quilts; but guilt and fear is.
+Sometimes glitter and gold are not good enough to make us leave our comfortable quilts, but guilt and fear are.

 One can be motivated positively (a reward for good performance) or negatively with fear factors.